 Special Notice: House Bill 2356 requires persons engaged in the business of debt buying to obtain a license by January 1, 2018.
 The Department of Consumer and Business Services’ Division of Financial Regulation began accepting applications for new Debt Buyer Licenses through the Nationwide Multistate Licensing System and Registration (NMLS) on November 1, 2017.
 To assist applicants, for debt buyer license applications submitted by December 1, 2017, the Division will guaranty review and communicate any deficiencies by December 15.
 The Division will also guaranty that any amendments submitted prior to December 22, 2017 will be reviewed within seven calendar days.
 The Division will not pursue enforcement of persons with pending applications on January 1, if the applicant adheres to the deadlines established by the division for responding to deficiencies.

 House Bill 2356, passed by the 2017 Oregon Legislature and effective Jan.
 1, 2018, requires people to obtain a license from the Division of Financial Regulation if they engage in purchasing charged-off debt for the purpose of collecting it or hiring another to collect it.
 This license is separate from the collection agency license.
 Effective Jan.
 1, 2018, a person who wants to act as both a debt buyer and a collection agency must have both a debt buyer license and a collection agency license.
 Click here for information on the difference between the collection agency registration and debt buyer license.
-The division will begin accepting applications for the debt buyer license Nov.
-1, 2017.

 The division is working on rulemaking to implement the new licensing and regulation program.
-We expect to issue temporary rules to accept applications and issue licenses on Jan.
+We issued temporary rules to accept applications and issue licenses on Jan.
 1, 2018.
 We will continue with the standard rulemaking process to implement permanent rules for licensing and regulation.
 When more information is available on this process, you can find it on our Laws and Rules page in the Proposed Rules section.

 How to apply